What disability-related health supports are

 Tip: How to tell if a support may be a disability-related health support.

-A good way to tell if the support you think you may need can be funded by the NDIS is to answer yes to these 4 questions:
+A good way to tell if the support you think you may need can be funded by the NDIS is to answer yes to the following:

 - Is the support related to your disability?